 Travel Changed What Happiness Looks Like To Me

-Before I started traveling regularly, I thought happiness mostly came from big moments.
+Before I started traveling regularly, I thought happiness came from milestones.

 Big accomplishments.